 - in response to payments HMRC issue in October and April.

 Note: Where ‘Not Applicable’ is shown and further bills are issued any outstanding Class 2 NICs which remain unpaid will be added to the next bill issued.
 So when you see entries where bills have been issued and the status shows ‘Not Applicable’ for those periods but later bills have been issued and paid, the customer has paid all Class 2 NICs that are due to be paid by them.
 (They have simply recalculated and paid at a later date.)

 This is the total amount of Class 2 NICs due to be paid by the customer.
 From April 2011 a self-employed person can pay their Class 2 NICs either

-* A customer can also make one-off payments for any other arrears they may owe * A self-employed customer period of payments is usually 26 weeks.
+- A self-employed customer period of payments is usually 26 weeks.
 Where a customer misses a payment and a subsequent payment is requested the number of contribution weeks will be reviewed and the amount requested may be due at the higher rate.